 - Examine the diversity of included contributors in the discipline.
-If diversity is lacking, seek diversity in the contributions mentioned. - Include current, more diverse contributors when possible and relevant where historical contributors are not diverse.
+If diversity is lacking, seek diversity in the contributions mentioned. - If the contributions are dominated by cis-hetero white men, discuss this with the class and include some the historical and structural explanations for the lack of diversity. - Include current, more diverse contributors when possible and relevant where historical contributors are not diverse.
 Keep in mind that your goal is to ensure the inclusion of forgotten perspectives. - Avoid isolating diverse contributors to specific sections, e.g., "multicultural impacts on psychology." - Include examples of and references to historically underrepresented groups, such as Arabic contributors to mathematics and astronomy. - Seek out specific efforts and programs to drive inclusive citation. - If less formal, in-text mentions of specific researchers or studies are included, these references should be as diverse as possible.

-6.5.
+7.5.
 Applications, Examples, and Problem Scenarios that Relate to Diverse Audiences